 Blakely's at bottom

-Blakely's is a conveniently located fuel dock about halfway between everywhere we go in the San Juan's.
 They are just inside Peavine Pass on Blake Island.
 On shore is a small store and deli bar famous for ice cream cones to savor on the lush waterfront lawns.
 Grazing deer share the lawn so watch your step.
 The dock is rather long with plenty of room on both sides to tie up big and little yachts and still not interfere with those getting fuel.
 They offer overnight marina slips in a very protected tiny cove.
-The island and roads are private so boaters may not leave the resort property.
+The island and roads are private so boaters may not leave the marina property.

-Blakely island fuel dock and taxi
+Blakely island fuel dock and water taxi on a warm sunny day

 Fuel and store dock at Blakelys is long and you may tie up on either side to avoid wind or current issues.